ikedadada/go-ptor/README.md

 go run ./cmd/client
 ```

-When the client resolves a `.ptor` address, it sends a CONNECT cell once for the
+When the client resolves a `.ptor` address, it consults the directory to find
+the designated exit relay for that service.
+A new circuit is built so this relay
+is the final hop.
+The client then sends a CONNECT cell once for that circuit
-current circuit before any streams are opened.
-After the CONNECT succeeds,
+before any streams are opened.
+After the CONNECT succeeds, stream data continues
-stream data continues to use BEGIN cells as before.
-The CONNECT payload is onion
+to use BEGIN cells as before.
+The CONNECT payload is onion encrypted across all
-encrypted across all hops so only the exit relay can read it.
+hops so only the exit relay can read it.

 ### Environment variables